International Tea Day 2021 is on Friday,21 May 2021.

 Importance of Tea Day

-Tea is usually produced in the areas of Asia that are poverty-ridden and people associated with its business are below the mark who do not have easy access to the markets and processing units.
+Tea is usually produced in the areas of Asia that are poverty-ridden and people associated with its business are below the mark.
+These people do not have easy access to the markets and processing units.
 A largely used drink like tea must have a smooth business that should provide relief to the poor farmers in order to meet their necessities and eradicate poverty.
 World tea day where suggests the benefits of tea also glorifies the people behind its production.

 - Tea producing countries celebrate an international tea day on 15 December since 2005.